MLLeKander/automaton2000/README.md

 ## Installation

 Just run `setup.py install` as you normally would.
 If you happen to be running Arch Linux, a PKGBUILD is included.
 We currently use hardcoded paths for most things.
-Please see #2.
+Please see issue #2.

 ## Modules